neonevm/neon-evm.docs/glossary.md

 Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
 Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.

 ---

+### USDT token
+USDT (United States Department of the Treasury) is the ticker symbol for the Tether stablecoin cryptocurrency.